 Choosing the Right Coffee for Pour-Over

-Because pour-over emphasizes clarity, it shines with light to medium roasts and single-origin coffees that have distinct regional characteristics:
+Because pour-over emphasizes clarity, it shines with light to medium roasts and single-origin coffees that have distinct regional characteristics.
+For a deeper look at how roast level affects flavor, see our guide to coffee roasting and flavor profiles.

 At I Have a Bean, every bag is roasted and shipped the same day you order.
-Fresh coffee releases more gas during brewing, which creates a livelier bloom and that burst of CO₂ can actually slow proper extraction.
+Fresh coffee releases more CO2 during brewing, which creates a livelier bloom.
+That burst of CO2 can actually slow proper extraction if you don't account for it.
 The fix is simple: if your beans are within three days of roasting, extend the bloom phase by 20 to 30 seconds to let the coffee de-gas fully.
-That extra time helps you unlock the full aroma, clarity, and sweetness of truly Just Roasted coffee.
+That extra time helps unlock the full aroma, clarity, and sweetness of truly fresh coffee.

 How fine should I grind for pour-over?

 Aim for medium-sized grains roughly the size of sea salt.
-Too fine and the brew stalls; too coarse and the water will run through too fast, making your coffee taste thin.
-You’ll have it right when the brew time is in range.
+Too fine and the brew stalls; too coarse and the water runs through too fast, making your coffee taste thin.
+You'll have it right when the brew time is in range.
+See our full Coffee Grinding Guide for specific settings by brewer.

 What's the best water temperature?

-That depends on the roast level of the beans, but typically between 195 °F and 205 °F (90–96 °C).
-Cooler water for darker roasts, hotter water for lighter roasts.
+That depends on the roast level of the beans, but typically between 195°F and 205°F. Cooler water for darker roasts, hotter water for lighter roasts.
+Water quality matters just as much as temperature.
+See our post on the secret ingredient that makes or breaks your coffee.

 Why does my pour-over taste bitter or sour?

-Bitterness means over-extraction (water too hot or grind too fine).
-Sourness means under-extraction (grind too coarse or brew too fast).
-Either that or you’re not using a burr grinder.
+Bitterness means over-extraction: water too hot or grind too fine.
+Sourness means under-extraction: grind too coarse or brew too fast.
+Either way, a burr grinder is the single most important tool for getting consistent results.

 Do I need a gooseneck kettle?

-Technically no, but practically?
-Yes.
-A flow-restricted gooseneck kettle will make pour-over brewing much more precise and repeatable.
+Technically no, but practically yes.
+A flow-restricted gooseneck kettle makes pour-over brewing much more precise and repeatable.

 Final Thoughts

 Pour-over coffee rewards curiosity, attention to detail, and patience.
-It turns brewing from a chore into a craft where patience and precision meet flavor and freshness.
+It turns brewing from a chore into a craft where precision meets flavor and freshness.

 At I Have a Bean, we roast coffee in the top 1 percent of quality worldwide, ship it the same day, and hand-sign every bag.
 Pair that freshness with the control of pour-over brewing, and you will discover what your coffee is truly capable of.

 Ready to taste the difference?
-Shop fresh-roasted coffees from I Have a Bean today!
+Browse fresh-roasted coffees from I Have a Bean today.